Get E-Book

 Orderly Shutdown Uses FIN

-FIN is TCP's orderly end-of-data signal for one direction of a connection.
-When an endpoint sends FIN, it says its write side has ended.
-The peer can still send bytes in the other direction until it also closes its write side.
+FIN is TCP's clean end-of-data signal for one direction of a connection.
+When an endpoint sends FIN, it says, "I am done writing."
+The peer can still send bytes in the other direction until it closes its own write side.

 local app ends writes